a-bangk/snippets.eu/README.md

 ## Infrastructure
-Currently running on raspberrypi codename hal.
+Currently running on coolermaster codename hal2.
-With python libraries installed on hal and running from virtual environments.
+With python libraries installed on hal2 and running from virtual environments.
 See details in tech-guides/hosting-flask.md

-## User Access to Snippets

-# Versioning
+# Versioning <not being used>

 Builds are named as Build-Major.Minor.Fix
 Builds numbers are incremented in sync with sprint stories